CLEARSY/BResources/README.md

 ## Videos list

-Below are the videos (planned to be) recorded:
+Below are the videos (planned to be, but not sorted) recorded:
 - [x] Marketing (00)
 - [x] B in a nutshell (01)
 - [x] Create a project (02)